Work for an SME

 Things to consider when working for an SME

-- You will need to be prepared to take responsibility and use your initiative.
-If you prove yourself, there are often opportunities for career advancement in expanding companies.
+- Take initiative: Be ready to shoulder responsibility and showcase your initiative.
+Prove yourself, and you'll find ample opportunities for advancement in expanding companies.

-- Salaries may not be great to start with, but they can rise more rapidly than in companies with a more structured promotion policy.
+- Fast-track rewards: Initially, salaries may not be great to start with, but they can rise rapidly compared to companies with rigid promotion policies.

 What skills are sought by SMEs

-It is up to you to find out what skills and knowledge the employer may be looking for and to demonstrate where you can contribute towards their business.
-You cannot assume that an employer will be familiar with the nature of higher education - you may have to explain your academic studies and sell the advantages of employing a graduate.
+To impress potential employers, it's crucial to understand their desired skills and show how you can contribute to their business.
+You cannot assume they're familiar with higher education so you must explain your academic studies and highlight the advantages of hiring a graduate.

 - Willingness to learn

 - Organisation (self, work, and time)

 By demonstrating these skills, you'll stand out and increase your chances of landing a position with an SME.

 Unlike larger organisations that heavily rely on reputation and graduate recruitment fairs, smaller enterprises take a different approach to advertising their vacancies.
 They typically use: